Improving Workflow Integration with xPath: Design and Evaluation of a Human-AI Diagnosis System in Pathology: Work Sessions with Pathologists

-Apart from the hypotheses, we further investigated whether the participants trusted \xp~by asking them the following two questions: \one \textit{How capable is the system at helping grade meningiomas?} (Table \ref{tab:study_quant}, T1), \two \textit{How confident do you feel about the accuracy of your diagnoses using the system?} (Table \ref{tab:study_quant}, T2).
-We also studied whether the participants would like to use both systems in the future (Table \ref{tab:study_quant}, F1), and also let the participants to rate the overall preference of system 1 \textit{vs.} system 2 (Table \ref{tab:study_quant}, F2).
+Apart from the hypotheses, we also asked the participants to rate the helpfulness of each component in \xp~(``\textit{Rate the helpfulness of each component.}'' --- 1=lowest and 7=highest).
+Next, we investigated whether the participants trusted \xp~by asking them the following two questions: \one \textit{How capable is the system at helping grade meningiomas?} (Table \ref{tab:study_quant}, T1), \two \textit{How confident do you feel about the accuracy of your diagnoses using the system?} (Table \ref{tab:study_quant}, T2).
+Last but not least, to evaluate participants' attitudes towards \xp's workflow integration, we asked whether the participants would like to use both systems in the future (Table \ref{tab:study_quant}, F1), and also let the participants rate the overall preference of system 1 \textit{vs.} system 2 (Table \ref{tab:study_quant}, F2).